mig8447/mig8447.github.io/_posts/2018-09-16-upgrading-your-oracle-dbcs-to-apex-18-1-0.markdown

   FROM
       V$INSTANCE CROSS JOIN V$DATABASE;
   ```

   If the output from the above contains the `OPEN` value in the `STATUS` column and the `READ WRITE` value in the `OPEN_MODE` column then you're good to go
+- The APEX ZIP file for the desired version.
+You can download it from [OTN](https://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html)
+- A maintenance window of approximately 20 minutes during which APEX will be down while upgrading in the target PDB